A continuous/discrete fractional Noether's theorem

 A fractional Lagrangian functional is an application defined by:

-where $L$ is a Lagrangian \textit{i.e.} a $\mathcal{C}^{2}$ application defined by:
+where $L$ is a Lagrangian \textit{i.e.} a $\CC^{2}$ application defined by:

-It is well-known that extremals of a fractional Lagrangian functional can be characterized by a variational principle as solutions of a fractional differential system, see \cite{agra}.
-Precisely, $q$ is a critical point of $\mathcal{L}^\alpha$ if and only if $q$ is solution of the fractional Euler-Lagrange equation given by:
+It is well-known that extremals of a fractional Lagrangian functional can be characterized as solutions of a fractional differential system, see \cite{agra}.
+Precisely, $q$ is a critical point of $\mathcal{L}^\alpha$ if and only if $q$ is a solution of the fractional Euler-Lagrange equation given by:

 A dynamical system governed by an equation shaped as \eqref{elf} is called fractional Lagrangian system. \\